Rapid prompting method: Historical background

 The rapid prompting method (also known as RPM, Rapid Prompting, Soma®RPM, Informative Pointing, Spelling To Communicate (STC) and Alphabet Therapy) is largely credited to Soma Mukhopadhyay, who has a master's degree in chemistry and a bachelor's in education.
 By trial and error, Mukhopadhyay combined various behavioral and communication techniques to help her son, Tito, who has a diagnosis of autism and exhibits limited speaking abilities.
 Mukhopadhyay posits that autism is a manifestation in which a child's cognitive abilities are undermined by poor sensory integration abilities and that RPM serves to "activate the reasoning part of the brain" and, therefore, distracts the student into learning.
 Proponents of RPM and related techniques claim to be able to help people with disabilities express untapped intellectual abilities and advance communication skills through a system of pointing, typing, or writing with verbal and physical prompts from a facilitator.
 This is, purportedly, "the most direct and unlimited path to learning and communicating."
 RPM proponents point to the "sole study of RPM", "Harnessing repetitive behaviours to engage attention and learning in a novel therapy for autism: An exploratory analysis", published in the journal Frontiers in Psychology (2012), as proof of the method's efficacy.

-In 2001, Mukhopadhyay brought RPM to the United States, in conjunction with a fellowship from the Cure Autism Now Foundation, lead by Portia Iversen and Jon Shestack.
+In 2001, Mukhopadhyay brought RPM to the United States, in conjunction with a fellowship from the Cure Autism Now Foundation, led by Portia Iversen and Jon Shestack.

 In 2004, Mukhopadhyay and Helping Autism through Learning and Outreach (HALO) collaborated to expand RPM's reach nationally.
 Mukhopadhyay owns the trademark for RPM.

 In 2005, Mukhopadhyay moved from California to Austin, Texas, where she established the Halo-Soma Institute.
 There, she provides clinical services, offers workshops and promotes RPM internationally.
 Evaluation research is not conducted by the institute.
 Mukhopadhyay is the author of Rapid Prompting: an Instructional Guide, Understanding Autism through Rapid Prompting (2008) and Curriculum Guide for Autism Using Rapid Prompting Method: with Lesson Plan Suggestions (2011).

 After some initial collaboration with Mukhopadhyay, Iversen developed the Informative Pointing Method.
 She also wrote a book called Strange Son: Two Mothers, Two Sons, and the Quest to Unlock the Hidden World of Autism, which, as one reviewer stated, expresses her "absorbing and speculative views" on autism which are "at once compelling and controversial."
 Iversen spends much of the book discussing Tito's communications and documenting her own son, Dov's, introduction to RPM.

-Alphabet Therapy was developed and is promoted by Vanderbilt University and focuses specifically on people with Angelman Syndrome.
+Alphabet Therapy was developed and is promoted by Vanderbilt University and focuses specifically on people with Angelman syndrome.